j-mendez/with-cookie/README.md

 ## More Info

-Currently all cookies are created after you set your properties to a new value.
+Currently all cookies are created after you set your properties to a new value to keep things dynamic to the program.

 ## TODO